griptape-ai/griptape/README.md

 1. 🤖 Build **AI agents**, sequential **LLM pipelines** and sprawling **DAG workflows** for complex use cases.
 2. ⛓️ Augment LLMs with **chain of thought** capabilities.
-3. 🧰️ Integrate other services and functionality into LLMs as [tools](https://github.com/griptape-ai/griptape-tools) (e.g., calculators, web scrapers, spreadsheet editors, and API connectors); run tools in any environment (local, containerized, cloud, etc.); use tools directly in **griptape** or convert them into ramps abstractions, such as ChatGPT Plugins, LangChain tools, or Fixie.ai agents.
+3. 🧰️ Integrate other services and functionality into LLMs as [tools](https://github.com/griptape-ai/griptape-tools) (e.g., calculators, web scrapers, spreadsheet editors, and API connectors); run tools in any environment (local, containerized, cloud, etc.); and wrap tools with off prompt data storage that prevents LLMs from accessing your data directly.
 4. 💾 Add **memory** to AI pipelines for context preservation and summarization.

 ## Documentation